ncsa/bw-new-user-training/_episodes/02-logging-in.md

 You should have received an account on Blue Waters in advance of this lesson.
 In simplest terms, an account on any system means two things: a **username** and a **password**, and you probably know what both of these are.
-However, because security is of a primary concern, Blue Waters uses the so-called **two-factor authentication**.
-This means that your "password" is, in fact, made of two components:
+However, because security is of a primary concern, standard Blue Waters accounts use the so-called **two-factor authentication**.
+What this means is that your "password" is, in fact, made of two components:

    - **PIN**: the part that you control